Qumulo/docs/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 <a id="create-token-expiration-time"></a>
 ### To Create an Access Token with an Expiration Time
-In Qumulo Core 5.3.2 (and higher), you can use the {% include qq.html command="auth_create_access_token" %} command and specify the expiration time.
+In Qumulo Core 5.3.2 (and higher), you can run the {% include qq.html command="auth_create_access_token" %} command and specify the expiration time.
 You can specify the expiration time in different formats.
 For example:

 ```bash
 $ qq auth_create_access_token jane --expiration-time 'Jan 01 2023'